-This post is about video production for real estate video marketing.
+Video production for real estate video marketing delivers powerful results.
 Julia and Victoria are twin real estate agents serving San Francisco and Marin County in California.

 If you have read my other blog posts on video marketing you know that the first video in a online video marketing campaign is logically a introduction video.
 The introduction video can also be a trailer or sizzle reel if you already have footage and some content marketing archives to work with.

 - The Facts, Demo, Information from the Expert

 - Q&A Video